-Kernun can be installed using either the standalone installer booted from the installation medium, or command line or GUI system management tools.
-The first installation on a new computer must be done using the standalone installer, which does not require an already installed Kernun with initialized system and data disks and is able to initialize the standard disk layout, as described in Section 2, “Disk Space Layout”.
-Once there is at least one working Kernun instance on the computer, further installations can by done from it using either the GUI, or the sysmgr command line tool.
+Kernun UTM can be installed using either the standalone installer booted from the installation medium, or command line or GUI system management tools.
+The first installation on a new computer must be done using the standalone installer, which does not require an already installed Kernun UTM with initialized system and data disks and is able to initialize the standard disk layout, as described in Section 2, “Disk Space Layout”.
+Once there is at least one working Kernun UTM instance on the computer, further installations can by done from it using either the GUI, or the sysmgr command line tool.
 The standalone installer is able to install in any system partition.
-The GUI and command line installations cannot be performed in the system partition that contains the currently running Kernun instance.
+The GUI and command line installations cannot be performed in the system partition that contains the currently running Kernun UTM instance.

 Regardless of the installation method, the newly installed system partition is, by default, enabled in the boot manager and made the default selection for the next boot.
 The boot manager can be reconfigured using the GUI or the command line utility bootmgr(8).